-Dynamic content is how you can use Pardot to personalize marketing assets such as emails, landing pages, forms, and your website.
+Pardot dynamic content is how you can personalize “Account Engagement” marketing assets such as emails, landing pages, forms, and your website.

 This talk was originally broadcast at the London Marketers (Pardot) Group.
-You will find the recording below, with time stamps included in the post so that you can follow along.
+You will find the recording below, with time stamps included, so that you can follow along.

 Dynamic Content Rules and Limitations

 When I’m working with clients who want to use Pardot to its full capabilities, they always ask how they can best use dynamic content.
 Through the process, we’ll run into some “limitations”.
 You may have already run into them yourself.

 - Only One Prospect Field: when creating dynamic content, you can only use one prospect field at a time to base the variations on.

 - No Custom Object Data: you can’t use custom object data directly from the object in dynamic content.

 - No ‘Is Empty’ Option: you’re unable to set a variation using “is empty” or ‘is blank’.
 So when you’re specifying a dynamic content variation, actual field values are required.

 - 25 Variation Limit: the number of variations is limited to 25 (26 if you count the default value).